Valhstack/odin-todo-list/README.md

-# template
+# odin-todo-list
-The repository to hold template that includes webpack configurations
+The repository for the "Todo list" project for The Odit Project